Truehold Review 2025: Is Selling and Renting Back Your Home Worth It?

 Show more

-Opendoor is a nationwide iBuyer that provides a hassle-free, fast-selling solution.
+Opendoor is a nationwide iBuyer that offers a hassle-free and fast-selling solution.
 But it doesn’t offer leaseback options, and the fees can add up—5% listing fee, plus 1% for closing costs, plus estimated repair costs.

 UpEquity is a digital mortgage provider that helps homeowners buy before they sell or make a cash offer.
-Program fees are low ($500 to start), but it has limited support compared to other buy-before-you-sell companies.
+Program fees are low ($500 to start), but the company offers limited support compared to other buy-before-you-sell companies.
 It also doesn’t offer leaseback options.

 How Truehold works